A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: Conclusions

 \section{Conclusions}

 In our analysis, we derived a model for a shell that is frictionally coupled to an elastic foundation.
-We used Kikuchi and Oden's model \cite{Kikuchi} for Coulomb's law of static friction to derive a displacement-based static-friction condition.
-By construction, this displacement-based friction condition is mathematically sound as we proved the existence and the uniqueness of solutions for our shell model with friction with the aid of the works of Kinderlehrer and Stampacchia \cite{kinderlehrer1980introduction}, and section of 8.4.2 Evans \cite{Evans}.
-Note that, as far as we are aware, this is the first derivation of a displacement-based friction condition, as only force and stress based friction conditions currently exist in the literature. \\
+We used Kikuchi and Oden's model for Coulomb's law of static friction \citep{Kikuchi} to derive a displacement-based static-friction condition.
+By construction, this displacement-based friction condition is mathematically sound as we proved the existence and the uniqueness of solutions for our shell model with friction with the aid of the work of Kinderlehrer and Stampacchia \cite{kinderlehrer2000introduction} (and section 8.4.2 of Evans \cite{Evans}).
+Note that, as far as we are aware, this is the first derivation of a displacement-based friction condition, as only force, stress and energy based friction conditions currently exist in the literature. \\

-For numerical analysis, we extended Kikuchi and Oden's model \cite{Kikuchi} for Coulo-mb's law of static-friction to model a full two-body contact problem in curvilinear coordinates and the purpose of numerical analysis is to ascertain how the displacement field of the foundation behaves when the overlying body is modelled with our shell model with friction relative to when the overlying body is modelled with extended Kikuchi and Oden's model.
-The results indicate that, if the shell has a relatively high Young's modulus (i.e. stiff) or has a relatively high Poisson's ratio (i.e. close to incompressible), and the contact region has a very high coefficient of friction or less curved, then the displacement field of the foundation predicted by both models are in better agreement.
-We also observed that both model are in better agreement for thicker shells, which is a contradictory result as it is inconstant with the derivation of our shell model.
-At this time, it is unclear the inaccuracy is being introduced by our shell model with friction, extended Kikuchi and Oden's model or both.\\
+For numerical analysis, we modified Kikuchi and Oden's model for Coulomb's law of static friction \cite{Kikuchi} to model a full two-body elasticity contact problem in curvilinear coordinates.
+The purpose of numerical analysis is to ascertain how the displacement field of the foundation behaves when the overlying body is modelled with our shell model with friction in comparison to when the overlying body is modelled with standard equilibrium equations in linear elasticity and modified Kikuchi and Oden's model.
+Note that, as far as we are aware, this is the first derivation of a two-body 3D (and 2D) elasticity contact problem with friction, as only one-body elasticity contact problems (one elastic-body in contact with one rigid-body) and two-body 1D elasticity contact problems (see analysis of elastic strings in contact \cite{doonmez2004model,grandgeorge2021mechanics,maddocks1987ropes,warren2018clothes}) with friction, currently exist in the literature.
+The numerical results indicate that, if the shell has a relatively high Young's modulus (i.e. stiff) or has a relatively high Poisson's ratio (i.e. close to incompressible), and the contact region has a high coefficient of friction or has a high radius of curvature, then the displacement field of the foundation predicted by both models are in better agreement.
+We also observed that both models are in better agreement for thicker shells, which is a contradictory result as it is inconsistent with the derivation of our shell model with friction; therefore, further research is needed to resolve this contradiction.\\